-This Base Prospectus should be read and construed in conjunction with (i) the audited annual consolidated financial statements of UCB for the financial years ended 31 December 2017 and 31 December 2018, drawn up in accordance with International Financial Reporting Standards as adopted for use in the European Union together in each case with the audit report thereon, (ii) the unaudited interim consolidated financial statements of UCB for the 6-month period ended 30 June 2019 together with the limited review reports thereon, (iii) the press releases issued by UCB and listed hereunder, and (iv) the specific sections and pages of the UCB's 2018 Annual Report referred to in this Base Prospectus, which have been previously published and which have been filed with the FSMA.
-Such documents shall be incorporated in and form part of this Base Prospectus, save that any statement contained in a document which is incorporated by reference herein shall be modified or superseded for the purpose of this Base Prospectus to the extent that a statement contained herein modifies or superseded such earlier statement (whether expressly, by implication or otherwise).
+This Base Prospectus should be read and construed in conjunction with (i) the audited annual consolidated financial statements of UCB for the financial years ended 31 December 2019 and 31 December 2020, drawn up in accordance with International Financial Reporting Standards as adopted for use in the European Union together in each case with the audit report thereon, (ii) the press releases issued by UCB and listed hereunder, and (iii) the specific sections and pages of the UCB's 2019 and 2020 Annual Report referred to in this Base Prospectus, which have been previously published and which have been filed with the FSMA.
+Such documents shall be incorporated in and form part of this Base Prospectus, save that any statement contained in a document which is incorporated by reference herein shall be modified or superseded for the purpose of this Base Prospectus to the extent that a statement contained herein modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
 Any statement so modified or superseded shall not, except as so modified or superseded, constitute a part of this Base Prospectus.